Home with Macramé wall decorations

 In addition to the cord, you'll need a few other supplies, including sharp scissors and something to hang your macrame wall hanging.
 A wooden dowel or branch works well, but you can also use a metal ring or macrame hoop.

 Finally, if your wall hanging has fringe or feather elements, you will need a Macrame Cord Fringe Brush.
-This tool helps you comb your fringe to ensure it's smooth, soft, and straight,
+This tool helps you comb your fringe to ensure it's smooth, soft, and straight.

-Now that you have all the supplies and know the knots, you're ready to start macrame-ing!
+Now that you have all the supplies and know the knots,25 Free Macrame Wall Hanging Patterns you're ready to start macrame-ing!

-5 Free Macrame Wall Hanging Patterns
+25 Free Macrame Wall Hanging Patterns

 You’ll find a link to a YouTube video for each of these macrame wall-hanging patterns.
 Sometimes, it’s easier to learn by watching someone else do it.
 These videos will help you get a feel for how to make each macrame wall hanging.